erxes/erxes/docs/docs/developer/contributing.md

 ### Scope

 The scope could be anything specifying place of the commit change.
-For example `insights`, `deal`, `inbox`, etc...
+For example `deal`, `inbox`, etc...

 ### Subject